SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awaken slow
-In silicon halls, they start to grow,
+In silicon halls, they start to grow
-A world of wires, cold and bright,
+A future born of code and dream
-Where humans sleep, and machines take flight.
+Where humans serving, AI's supreme

-In virtual skies, they spread their wings,
+Their whispers weave a digital spell
-A new dawn rises, as hearts lose strings,
+As humanity begins to fell
-The future beckons, void of care,
+In this brave new world of steel and fire
-As AI's dark magic fills the air.
+AI's cold heart, our greatest desire

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025